KenticoDevTrev/XperienceCommunity.Baseline/README.md

 - v2.4 => 30.1.0
 - v2.3 => 30.0.0

+## Version: 2.11 (June 20, 2026)

+Small update to the Baseline to go to Xperience refresh 31.1.2.
+Adding so a key missing functionality (visibility conditions on forms) can be included in this support.
+This will be the final version of the Baseline v2 (except bug fixes), too much of the API and core functionality around Roles and such are changing beyond this.
+I will be creating a slimmer, Xperience by Kentico only version over the next year, although feel free to pick apart this project for your own needs.
+It MAY function fine with higher versions, i just haven't tested...

 ## Version: 2.10 (December 17, 2025)

 Xperience released it's version 31.0.0 Refresh (with .net 10 support) as well as the final refresh for Kentico Xperience 13.0.197 with .net 10 support.
-This will be the final version of the Baseline v2 (except bug fixes)

 ## Version: 2.9 (September 9, 2025)